-There are no safety updates for Nuvaxovid.
-The vaccine is not yet in use in the EU/EEA.
+There are currently no safety updates for Nuvaxovid.

+About 178,000 doses of Nuvaxovid in adults were administered in the EU/EEA from authorisation to 24 April 2022.

+The initial marketing authorisation for Nuvaxovid in the EU was issued on 20 December 2021.
 Information on how Nuvaxovid works is provided in the medicine overview (in all EU/EEA languages); full information on the vaccine, including all identified side effects and advice on how to use it, is available in the product information (in all EU/EEA languages).